-- In 2013, we continued with the rollout of the Australian Curriculum units in English, Maths, Science and History.
+- In 2014, we continued with the rollout of the Australian Curriculum units in English, Maths, Science and History.
 This was complimented with the QSA curriculum offerings in the Study of Society and Environment, Languages, Technology, Health and Physical Education and the Arts.
-French is the language taught at our school and Japanese was added for the start of 2013 - We offer Music and Academic Excellence classes in the Junior Secondary along with Sports Excellence programs.
-We offer a School of Excellence in rugby league which is a sports development program run in conjunction with the Wynnum Manly Leagues Club.
-Our partnership is strong and sponsored with scholarships and enthusiastic staff.
-Similarly we enjoy a close partnership with Royal Lifesaving to support our rigorous Lifesaving program. - In addition to our diverse academic program in the Senior School, we provide a strong, credential-based vocational program for students which includes Certificate II/III courses in Hospitality, Business, Children's Services, Tourism, IT and Horticulture and certificate programs in General Construction and Engineering.
-Students studying Legal Studies are offered the opportunity to study Certificate IV in Justice Administration through the Metropolitan Training Unit.
+French and Japanese are the languages taught at our school. - We offer Academic Excellence classes in the Junior Secondary along with Sports Development programs.
+We enjoy a close partnership with Royal Lifesaving to support our rigorous Lifesaving program. - In addition to our diverse academic program in the Senior School, we provide a strong, credential-based vocational program for students which includes Certificate II courses in Hospitality, Business, Children's Services, Tourism, IT and Horticulture and certificate programs in Construction and Engineering.
+Students studying Legal Studies are offered the opportunity to study Certificate IV in Justice Administration through the School of Distance Education.